Shakespeare in Prison

 Detroit Public Theatre is committed to making all our productions accessible to incarcerated and formerly incarcerated people.
 We offer a special and deeply discounted ticket price for system impacted community members and their families.

-We can hardly believe it, but here we are: celebrating ELEVEN YEARS of Shakespeare in Prison!
+We can hardly believe it, but here we are: celebrating TWELVE YEARS of Shakespeare in Prison!

 On February 7, 2012, SIP was founded by a small ensemble at Women's Huron Valley Correctional Facility.
 We've come a long way since that cold February day when one woman walked in and asked, "What is Shakespeare?"
 We've been figuring it out together ever since—not only with nearly 300 people in prison, but beyond the barbed wire fence with SIP alums in our post-release program.